bpk9/Restaurant-Database-Website/README.md

 # Restaurant-Database-Website

 ## Update Local Directory
-- Run pull.bash to copy all files from the html folder on the server to your local computer (MacOS only)
+- Run pull.bash to copy all files from the html folder on the server to your local computer (MacOS/Linux only)
 - Make sure to change username!

 ## Deployment
-- Run deploy.bash to copy all files in current directory to server html folder (MacOS only)
+- Run deploy.bash to copy all files in current directory to server html folder (MacOS/Linux only)
 - Make sure to change username!